Saint-Benoît-Labre

 Saint-Benoît-Labre (/fr/) is a municipality in the Municipalité régionale de comté de Beauce-Sartigan in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and the population is 1,617 as of 2021.
 It is named after Benedict Joseph Labre.

 In 2001 a group of Cistercian nuns moved from Saint-Romuald, Quebec to a newly constructed Bon Conseil Abbey (Notre-Dame du Bon Conseil) in Saint-Benoît-Labre, where they make chocolate.

 The territory of Saint-Benoît-Labre surrounds the village of Lac-Poulin.

 History

-Saint-Benoît-Labre was created in 1894 when sections of Saint-Georges, Saint-Victor-de-Tring, Saint-François and Shenley were splitted and merged to create a new municipality.
+Saint-Benoît-Labre was created in 1894 when sections of Saint-Georges, Saint-Victor-de-Tring, Saint-François and Shenley were split and merged to create a new municipality.
 In 1993, the status of Saint-Benoît-Labre was changed from a parish municipality to a regular municipality.

+Geography

+The Pozer River flows through the municipality from the south-west to the north-east.